MichaelCurrin/github-reporting-py/docs/installation.md

 ### Create a token

-This project requires a valid Github API _access token_ in order to authenticate with the API for requests.
+This project requires a valid GitHub API _access token_ in order to authenticate with the API for requests.

-Create your access token in your Github account settings.
+Create your access token in your GitHub account settings.
 Ensure it has access to read repo details.

-1. Open Github and login.
+1. Open GitHub and login.
 2. Go to [OAuth Apps](https://github.com/settings/developers).
 3. Create an app. e.g. "Git Reporting".
 4. Go to the [Tokens](https://github.com/settings/tokens) page.